mvysny/ev-fi/_posts/2019-12-1-charging-network-in-baltics.md

 PlugSurfing shows no possible roaming.
 Shell Recharge only shows charger in Parnu and Talinn and the price is horrible - 0,6€/kWh.

-It's 200km from Talinn to Ainazi (Latvia border), so it's possible to skip charging in Estonia and charge in Latvia.
+If you do not have the RFID or you can't charge, it is actually possible to skip charging in Estonia and charge in Latvia, since it's just 200km from Talinn to Ainazi (Latvia border).

 # Latvia